 2.2.2.
 Designing and developing initiatives to enhance faculty and student awareness of the Senate Policy on Academic Honesty within the Lassonde School of Engineering community and assisting in course design to limit potential breaches of Academic Honesty.

 2.2.3.
-Institute and oversee a panel system for hearings, including the development/amendment of procedures and policies for how the panels operate:
+Institute and oversee an Academic Honesty panel system for hearings, including the development/amendment of procedures and policies for how the panels operate:

 • Three panels comprised each of two full-time faculty members and one student representative, where one of the faculty members is a full member of CEAS and shall act as Chair of the panel.